DevrMichael/DevrMichael/README.md

 # Hi there!
 I'm Michael 👋
 Welcome to my GitHub!

-I'm a self-taught front-end developer with a relentless passion for transforming ideas into captivating digital experiences.
-With a deep-rooted curiosity and a high drive for excellence, I have honed my skills in React, Next.js, Javascript, Vue, and Typescript, enabling me to craft user-centric and dynamic web applications.
+I'm a developer with a relentless passion for transforming ideas into captivating digital experiences.
+With a deep-rooted curiosity and a high drive for excellence, I have honed my skills in React, Next.js, Typescript, Javascript and Vue, enabling me to craft user-centric and dynamic web applications.

 Since mid-2022, I've been working at Skiwo AS, where I have been the main developer in charge of building Salita's admin platform (Connect).
 This platform empowers administrators to efficiently manage interpretation and translation assignments, streamlining their workflow for improved productivity.